mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 These are two-row, 0.1" pitch headers, designed for use with IDC ribbon cable connectors.
-The footprints on the board are sized to make space for "shrouded" headers, which include a plastic shell around the pin header.
+The footprints on the board are sized to make space for shrouded headers, which include a plastic shell around the pin header.
 The shroud has a keying slot that matches a tab on the IDC connector, so that you can only plug in the cable in the correct orientation.